Shizuo0/Shizuo0.github.io/README.md

 - Project folder structure organization

 #### **2. Performance Optimization**
+- CSS modularization from 3050 lines to 9 organized files
+- Removal of unused dependencies (GSAP)
 - Vite configuration with build optimizations
 - Code splitting implementation
 - ESLint configuration with modern rules
-- CSS optimization with custom variables
+- CSS optimization with custom variables and global animations
+- Code cleaning with ~7% reduction in total code

 #### **3. Design and UX**
-- Custom SVG logo creation
+- Custom SVG logos creation with gradients
 - Animation implementation with Intersection Observer
-- Mobile-first responsive design
+- Mobile-first responsive design with optimized media queries
-- Consistent color and typography system
+- Consistent color and typography system with CSS Variables
+- Glassmorphism and neon effects for modern look
+- Mobile menu with functional language dropdown
+- Centralized and responsive language selector
+- Fine-tuning of padding, spacing and alignment

 #### **4. SEO and Accessibility**
 - Search engine optimized meta tags